Overview

 Managing API Tokens

-Navigate to Admin > Settings > API Keys to see all active tokens for your network.Revoking Tokens
+Navigate to Admin > Settings > API Keys to see all API keys for your network, including both active and revoked keys.
+The API Keys table displays:- Name: The descriptive name you gave the key

 To revoke a token:- Go to Admin > Settings > API Keys